ABOUT BREAST REDUCTION

-The following information is regarding breast augmentation which is important to review, understand and discuss with family and/or friends before choosing to proceed with surgery.
+The following information is regarding breast reduction which is important to review, understand and discuss with family and/or friends before choosing to proceed with surgery.

-Goals of Breast Reduction: The purpose of breast reduction surgery it to reposition the nipple areolar complex in a more normal location on the chest wall and to reduce excess skin and breast tissue, thereby producing a more natural shaped breast.
-This tends to correct excessive sagging, as well as reducing the breast size.
-As a side benefit to the physical changes of breast reduction, shoulder, neck and back discomfort are usually relieved.
+Goals of Breast Reduction: The purpose of breast reduction surgery is to reposition the nipple-areolar complex in a more normal location on the chest wall and to reduce excess skin and breast tissue, thereby producing a more naturally shaped breast.
+This tends to correct excessive sagging, as well as reduce breast size.
+As a side benefit to the physical changes of breast reduction, shoulder, neck, and back discomfort are usually relieved.
 In any given patient, these goals may be only partially met.

-Breast Cancer and Breast Reduction: There is no evidence that the incidence of breast cancer is increased after breast reduction surgery.
-Studies show that it could decrease the chance of having breast cancer.
+Breast Cancer and Breast Reduction: There is no evidence that the incidence of breast cancer is increased or decreased after breast reduction surgery.
 Lifelong breast examination including physical examination and mammographic screening is still required following breast reduction surgery.
-Typically, there are mamographic changes noted after breast reduction surgery which are characteristics for this surgery and generally easily recognized by radiographers.
+Typically, there are mammographic changes noted after breast reduction surgery which are characteristics of this surgery and are generally easily recognized by radiographers.
 It is recommended that a new baseline mammogram be obtained 6-12 months following breast surgery.
 In patients over 35 years of age, a preoperative mammogram is obtained to screen for any suspicious areas in the breast tissue prior to surgery.

-You must be off all products containing aspirin (Aspirin, Motrin, Advil, NSAIDS) for three weeks before surgery and three weeks after surgery.
-You must stop all herbal medications 2 weeks prior to surgery.
-(Check all medications with us).
+You must be off all products containing aspirin (Aspirin, Motrin, Advil, NSAIDS) for 2 weeks before surgery and 2 weeks after surgery.
+You must stop all herbal medications 2 weeks prior to surgery. ( check all medications with us)